 [](b) No Solicitation of Customers.
-During the Term and for a period of [PERIOD] thereafter, the Employee shall refrain, unless the Employee first obtains the Employer's written consent, from directly or indirectly, whether for the Employee's own account or for the account of any other person or entity, interfering, or attempting to interfere, with the relationship of the Employer or any subsidiary or affiliate thereof, with any entity which, at any time during the Term and for a period of [PERIOD] thereafter is or was a customer or client of the Employer or any subsidiary or affiliate.
+During the Term and for a period of [PERIOD] thereafter, the Employee shall refrain, unless the Employee first obtains the Employer's written consent, from directly or indirectly, whether for the Employee's own account or for the account of any other person or entity, interfering, or attempting to interfere, with the relationship of the Employer or any subsidiary or affiliate thereof, with any entity which, at any time during the Term and for a period of [PERIOD] thereafter is or was a customer or client of the Employer or any subsidiary or asy subsidiary or affiliate.

 Section [](b) No Solicitation of Employees.
-During the term of this Agreement and for a period of [PERIOD] hereafter, the Employee shall not, whether for the Employee's own account or for the account of any other individual, partnership, firm, corporation or other business organization (other than the Employer or any of its affiliates), intentionally endeavor to entice away from the Employer or any of its affiliates, or otherwise intentionally interfere with the relationship of the Employer or any of its affiliates with, any person who is employed by the Employer or any of its affiliates, provided that this subsection shall not prevent the Employee from assisting former employees of the Employer in finding employment once they have ceased to provide services to the Employer.
+During the term of this Agreement and for a period of [PERIOD] hereafter, the Employee shall not, whether for the Employee's own account or for the account of any other individual, partnership, firm, corporation or other business organization (other than the Employer or any of its affiliates), intentionally endeavor to entice away from the Employer or any of its affiliates, or otherwise intentionally interfere with the relationship of the Employer or any of its affiliates, provided that this subsection shall not prevent the Employee from assisting former employees of the Employer in finding employment once they have ceased to provide services to the Employer.